tangowithcode/tango_with_django_2/manuscript/chapter4-templates-static-media.md

 If you don't, read the error message presented to see what the problem is, and then double check all the changes that you have made.
 One of the most common issues people have with templates is that the path is set incorrectly in `settings.py`.
 Sometimes it's worth adding a `print` statement to `settings.py` to report the `BASE_DIR` and `TEMPLATE_DIR` to make sure everything is correct.

 This example demonstrates how to use templates within your views.
-However, we have only touched upon a fraction of the functionality provided by the Django templating engine.
+However, we have only touched on a fraction of the functionality provided by the Django templating engine.
 We will use templates in more sophisticated ways as you progress through this book.
-In the meantime, you can find out more about [templates from the official Django documentation](https://docs.djangoproject.com/en/2.0/ref/templates/).
+In the meantime, you can find out more about [templates from the official Django documentation](https://docs.djangoproject.com/en/2.1/ref/templates/).

 {id="fig-ch4-first-template"}
 ![What you should see when your first template is working correctly.
 Note the bold text - `Crunchy, creamy, cookie, candy, cupcake!` - which originates from the view, but is rendered in the template.](images/ch4-first-template.png)